otrv4/otrv4/otrv4.md

 #### Receiving plaintext without the whitespace tag

 Display the message to the user.
+Depending on the policy set up by the client or the mode in which it was initiated, the user should be warned that the message received was unencrypted.

 If the state is `ENCRYPTED_MESSAGES` or `FINISHED`:

-  * The user should be warned that the message received was unencrypted.
+  * Display the message to the user, depending on the policy set up by the client or the mode in which it was initiated.
+The user should be warned that the message received was unencrypted.

 For OTRv3, if msgstate is `MSGSTATE_ENCRYPTED` or `MSGSTATE_FINISHED`: